Monolith Soft: Nintendo era

-According to Sugiura, Monolith Soft's relations with Namco had undergone a negative change after Nakamura retired as head of Namco in 2002, three years before the merger with Bandai.
-The company underwent changes and Monolith Soft felt they were being given less creative freedom, and the newly-created Bandai Namco was less willing to take creative risks.
+According to Sugiura, Monolith Soft's relations with Namco soured considerably after Nakamura retired as head of Namco in 2002, three years before the merger with Bandai.
+The company underwent changes and Monolith Soft felt they were being given less creative freedom, and the newly created Namco Bandai was less willing to take creative risks.
 The company then received consultation from Shinji Hatano, an executive director at Nintendo, who advised them to continue creating innovative projects.
-Spurred on by Hatano's supportive attitude, Monolith Soft decided to break away from Bandai Namco to become a Nintendo subsidiary; this provided Monolith Soft creative freedom in exchange for software development exclusivity for Nintendo platforms.
-Nintendo's purchasing of the majority of Monolith Soft's shares from Bandai Namco Holdings was publicly announced in April 2007.
-Nintendo became the majority shareholder of Monolith Soft with 80% of shares, while Bandai Namco retained 16% and remained as a development partner.
+Spurred on by Hatano's supportive attitude, Monolith Soft decided to break away from Namco Bandai to become a Nintendo subsidiary; this provided Monolith Soft creative freedom in exchange for software development exclusivity for Nintendo platforms.
+Nintendo's purchasing of the majority of Monolith Soft's shares from Namco Bandai Holdings was publicly announced in April 2007.
+Nintendo became the majority shareholder of Monolith Soft with 80% of shares, while Namco Bandai retained 16% and remained as a development partner.
 Namco Bandai stated that the exchange of Monolith Soft shares would strengthen their relationship with Nintendo.
 The remaining shares were divided between Takahashi, Sugiura and Honne.
-By the beginning of 2012, Namco Bandai had sold its remaining 400 shares in Monolith Soft to Nintendo, getting Nintendo 97% of the shares.
-Nintendo's acquisition of Monolith Soft contrasted against the company's previous publicized approach of not taking part in mergers and acquisitions of other studios and companies.
+By the beginning of April 2011, Namco Bandai had sold its remaining 400 shares in Monolith Soft to Nintendo, getting Nintendo 96% of the shares.
+By December 2024, Nintendo fully acquired 100% of Monolith Soft's shares.
 In a statement on the matter, Iwata said that the deal was initiated due to the positive relations between Sugiura and Nintendo, and the two companies' parallel design and development philosophies.